-Edge Hill Geography and Geology academics; Dr Joanne Egan, Dr Claire Jones and their PhD student Emma Readitt traveled to Dublin to present their research at the world renowned INQUA Conference in July 2019.
+Edge Hill University geography and geology academics Dr Joanne Egan, Dr Claire Jones, and their PhD student Emma Readitt travelled to Dublin to present their research at the world renowned International Union For Quaternary Research (INQUA) conference in July 2019.

 Joanne presented her research in two sessions, her oral presentation was entitled “The impact and significance of tephra deposition on a Holocene forest and lake environment in the North Cascades, Washington, USA.”
 This research assesses the impact of the climactic eruption of Mount Mazama c.7600 years BP on a lake and forest environment 500 km away.
 You can read more about this on the sciencedirect and Cambridge.org .
 Joanne’s poster was entitled “Postglacial diatom-climate responses in a small lake in the Pacific northwest of North America”, which investigates diatom inferred Holocene climate change and the varying amplitude of ENSO events in the Pacific Northwest and its effect on climate.

 Claire also presented in two sessions, one poster entitled “Wistman’s Wood: A tale of conservation value and forest dynamics” and the other “Holocene fire history of the British Isles”.
 The first poster demonstrated how palaeoecology can be of use to the wider conservation and management community, by informing their management decisions with an understanding of forest dynamics through time.
 The second poster presented some new data of the fire history of the British Isles, providing evidence that despite the temperate, deciduous nature of our vegetation, natural burning has occurred in the past.